johnpatramanis/Proteomic_Pipeline/README.md

 **2) Dataset Construction:**

   Translate proteins from Whole Genome datasets.
 Supports BAM,CRAM and VCF files as input.
+Data needs to be mapped onto an [annotated reference genome from Ensemb](https://www.ensembl.org/info/about/species.html)

 **3) Dataset Analysis:**